 Food eaten at an indigestion inducing speed, we were finally on the road at 9:45am – arghhhh so late!

-Our first stop of the day was Cruden Bay, a small coastal village 15 miles north of Balmedie.
+Our road trip of choice was the delightful Aberdeen Coastal Trail and our first stop of the day was Cruden Bay, a small coastal village 15 miles north of Balmedie.
 We took the scenic, coastal route and barely passed another car – bliss.

 Arriving in Cruden Bay we parked by the beach, but it wasn’t the beach we were there to see, it was Slains Castle.